New South Wales

 Regular seabird trips travel to the Continental Shelf and adjacent waters from Port Stephens (near Newcastle), Swansea (a suburb of Newcastle); Sydney, Wollongong and Eden (Far South Coast).
 An outcome of this activity is that most recent new vagrants to NSW have been seabirds.
 In addition, the topography of the waters of the mainland, coastal islands, the volcanic island of Lord Howe and its associated rock outcrops and reefs, and seamounts (undersea mountains) further modify oceanic waters so they contain high concentrations of food and larger numbers of seabird are often associated with these places.

-Before the arrival of Europeans, the only substantial alterations to habitats were made by Aborigines, who manipulated the vegetation for thousands of years through the use of fire.
+Before the arrival of Europeans, people manipulated the vegetation for thousands of years through the use of fire.
 Vegetation patterns were profoundly affected by this action.
 Europeans imposed more basic, permanent and rapid change to the vegetative cover.
-This change is still occurring through land clearing, use of European agricultural practices, the introduction of foreign plants and animals, and salinisation.
+This change is still occurring through land clearing, the use of European agricultural practices, the introduction of foreign plants and animals, and salinisation.
 Almost all of New South Wales has been modified to some extent; in particular the understory has been eliminated or substantially reduced.

-Beyond to western slopes, the plains country begins.
 In the Northwest, the plains extend from the foothills of New England to the Darling or Barwon River, with practically negligible irregularities in their topography.
-Close in, Box, Ironbark or Cypress Pine woodlands are important; while to the west of these trees such as belah or brigalow often dominate sometimes interrupted by areas of eremophila, hopbush, cassia, wilga, or other large shrubs and, here and there, open grasslands varying from 100m to 20kms or more in extent occur.
+Close in, Box, Ironbark or Cypress Pine woodlands are important; while to the west of these trees such as belah or brigalow often dominate sometimes interrupted by areas of large shrubs and scattered, open grasslands occur.
 Examples are the Old Man, Tycannah, and Edgeroi Plains.
 On the far western plains, the vegetation usually consists of low saltbush, bluebush or prickly wattle shrublands, mitchell grass plains or stony (‘gibber’) plains.
 In southern inland NSW, the Riverina plain is a huge expanse of country mostly sparingly treed by only the Boree, Acacia pendulata.

 The inland rivers, creeks, etc. of inland NSW are typically bordered by tall forests, and in Southern NSW towering majestically over the network of waterways, are River Red Gum forests.
 These are often forestry reserves, sometimes national parks, and may stretch for over 100,000 hectares.
 They are home to more than 150 species of birds.
 Ideal birding locations are to be found along the valleys of the Murray, Murrumbidgee and Lachlan rivers and are ideal places to get up close with the gums and their amazing bird life.